2002–03 Swiss Cup

-The 2002–03 Swiss Cup was the 78th season of Switzerland's annual cup competition.
+The 2002–03 Swiss Cup was the 78th season of Switzerland's cup competition held annually by the Swiss Football Association (SFV-ASF).
 It began on 9 August with the first games of Round 1 and ended on 11 May 2003 with the Final held at St. Jakob-Park, Basel.
-The winners earned a place in the first round of the UEFA Cup.
+The cup winners qualified for a place in the first round of the UEFA Cup.